barlukh/hangman/README.md

 ## Introduction
-This is a simple game of Hangman.
-It is my first project ever, after a month of studying Python.
+A simple game of Hangman.
+My first project ever, after a month of studying Python.
 The game is only text-based in the command line.
-It has a simple functionality that can be expanded.
+It has a simple functionality that can be potentially expanded.
-I mainly tried to test my current skills, and write a coherent and somehow clean code.
-The code has docstrings and is trying to follow the 'separation of concerns' principle with functions.
+The main focus is on docstrings and trying to follow the 'separation of concerns' principle with functions.
+This is mainly a personal test at the time of writing to write a coherent and somehow clean code.
-There might be some small updates in the future, but this is more of a demonstration of my skill and a way to learn things.

 ## Functionality
 - The computer picks a random word from the Wonderwords module and presents the player with blank spaces equal to the length of the word.